Welcome to the Gap Year For Grown-Ups podcast, hosted by Debbie Weil

 Debbie facilitates the telling of fascinating, empowering stories.Reviewer on iTunes

 About Season 1

-Can grown-ups take a timeout from real life: for a reset, for renewal, to find meaning, to find a new purpose?
+Can grown-ups in mid-life and beyond take a timeout from real life: for a reset, for renewal, to find meaning and purpose – and yes, happiness?
 The answer is yes, but it’s a bit more complicated than it is for students who only have to sling a backpack over their shoulders.
 Debbie talks with her guests, including her husband Sam Harrington, about the money question, decision-making, the process of change, bucket list adventures and the pursuit of happiness.
-Stay tuned!
-In Season 1, a new episode will be published every two weeks.

 Encore.org, our newest media partner, is an ideas and innovation hub tapping the talent of those 50+ as a force for good.
 Founder and CEO Marc Freedman is an award-winning social entrepreneur and author, most recently, of How to Live Forever: The Enduring Power of Connecting the Generations.
 Looking for a great gap-year transition program?
 Check out Encore Fellowships, which match skilled, seasoned professionals with social-sector organizations in high-impact, paid assignments.

 Modern Elder Academy is a program dedicated to navigating mid-life transitions.
 MEA, based in Baja California, Mexico, provides the place and the tools to start reframing your lifetime of experience.
 Grow whole, not old.
 Founder Chip Conley is a New York Times bestselling author, award-winning hospitality entrepreneur and a rock star of the mid-life transition movement.
 His newest book is Wisdom @ Work: the Making of a Modern Elder.